 a broken tombstone reveals how white marble can develop a dark patina from soot, acid rain, and lichen

 Formations including marble in Virginia date back to the Cambrian Period and Proterozoic Eon.
-Quarries in the Candler and Allligator Back formations have produced marble for commercial use, including grinding it up to make agricultural lime.
+Quarries in the Candler and Alligator Back formations have produced marble for commercial use, including grinding it up to make agricultural lime.
 Rock locally called "marble" has been produced in Loudoun, Nelson, Buckingham, Campbell, Appomatox1

 Marble used in fancy buildings in Virginia has been imported from other states or overseas.
 The marble used in the Tomb of the Unknown Soldier in Arlington Cemetery came from the Colorado Yule Marble quarry, west of Aspen.
 Replacement stone was quarried in 2003 to replace cracked stones in the tomb.2